Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 Regular breaks

-Again, you are on a walking holiday.
+Again, you are on a hiking trip.
 Take time for your walk and rest regularly.
 Our advice: If you have little time, it is better to take the short option than to speed up the long option.

 Children are in charge